pblischak/HyDe/docs/input_files.rst

 -------------

 The DNA sequence data should be in sequential Phylip format with individual names and sequence data all on one line and separated by a tab.
-The header information that is present in a typical Phylip file (# individuals and # sites) is not needed for HyDe.
+In previous versions of HyDe (<= 0.3.1), the header information that is typically present in a Phylip file (# individuals and # sites) was not included.
+We maintain this backwards compatibility.
 Individual names do not have length restrictions (within reason) and do not all need to be the same number of characters.

 **Example:** ``data.txt``

 .. code::

+  <NumInd>  <NumSites>
   Ind1  AGATTGAGCTAGCAGACGTGACAGACAGATGACAGTGACGA...
   Ind2  AGATTGAGCTAGCAGACGTGACAGACAGATGACAGTGACGA...
   Ind3  AGATTGAGCTAGCAGACGTGACAGACAGATGACAGTGACGA...